-Snowmobiling or dog sledding tours are the perfect adventure for you and your family and friends.
+Snowmobiling or dog sledding tours are the perfect adventures for you and your family and friends.
 Pickup from your lodging is available.

-From free sledding at Carter Park hill, to fat-tire bike ride through dozens of trails, there are tons of things to keep a beginner skier busy.
-Oh and you can also book a horseback riding tour, even in winter.
+From free sledding at Carter Park Hill, to fat-tire bike rides through dozens of trails, there are tons of things to keep a beginner skier busy.
+Oh, and you can also book a horseback riding tour, even in winter.

-The Breckenridge town offers great access to restaurants, coffee shops and retail stores.
+Breckenridge town offers great access to restaurants, coffee shops, and retail stores.
 Be sure to grab a beignet from The Lost Cajun while you’re there!